Kong Asgers Høj

 Kong Asgers Høj is a large passage grave on the island of Møn in Denmark.

 The megalithic structure dated to Neolithic Funnel Beaker culture.
 The grave consists of a chamber (10 m long by 2 m wide) with a long passage (7.5 m long).
 This type of graves is found primarily in Denmark, Germany and Scandinavia, and occasionally in France and the Netherlands.

-Study of King Asger Høj began in 1839, when the Danish merchant Gustav Hage tried to find a treasure, found it empty.
+Study of King Asger Høj began in 1839, when the Danish merchant Gustav Hage tried to find a treasure but found it empty.
 The grave is structurally untouched since ancient times, but may have been cleared then.
 It was used as Secondary burial for Corded Ware culture period.